farzadrastegar/setup-hadoop/README.md

     \<netmask\>: network netmask, e.g. 255.255.255.0

    2.2.
+Reboot the frotend machine.

+         $ reboot

+   2.3.
+After the reboot make sure that all the services are up and running using the commands below.
+The first command shows the hostname of the frontend machine.
+The remainder of the commands must show "running" in their output.
+If a service is not running, use the command 'service SERVICE-NAME-HERE start' to run it.

+         $ hostname -f
+         $ service dhcpd status
+         $ service vsftpd status
+         $ service xinetd status
+         $ service tftp status

+   2.4.
 (If necessary) go to the BIOS menu of every machine in hadoop cluster and set them to boot from network (PXE boot enabled)
    Intel LAN Controller -> Enabled
    Intel PXE Option ROM -> ON

-   2.3.
+   2.5.
 Turn on all the machines and let them install CentOS through the PXE-boot server (the frontend machine).

-   2.4.
-Setup network/IP configurations on all the nodes.
+   2.6.
+After CentOS installation, setup network/IP configurations on all the nodes.

 3. Setup pawssordless ssh and hostnames on all the nodes in hadoop cluster.